 - Rinse your rice 3 times.
 Add it to your pot with the cumin, tomato sauce and fill your tomato sauce can with water and put that in the pot, too.
 Stir well.
 Bring to boil.
 Remove the lid.
 Stir well again.
 Lower to simmer, and stir every few minutes so the rice doesn't stick to the bottom of the pan.

-- To make the chimichurri, add 2 tbsp lime juice, parsley, cilantro, garlic, white wine vinegar, onion, oregano, salt and pepper to a food processor or blender.
+- To make the chimichurri, add 2 tablespoon lime juice, parsley, cilantro, garlic, white wine vinegar, onion, oregano, salt and pepper to a food processor or blender.
 Transfer to a bowl and set aside.
 Give your rice a good stir.

 - Cut 5 deep slits on each side of the fish.
 Do not go through the spine or to the other half of the fish.
 Give your rice a stir.